+Since the birth of Apple’s Siri (and more specifically, “Echo, from Amazon), there is a totally new, and booming market for “voice-driven payment services”.
+The interest from the likes of Citi and Mastercard is from a high-level recognition that “voice biometrics” will play a critical (if not growing) role in the facilitation of electronic payments.
+Additionally, PAYYAP is the first payment service delivering these “voice driven payment services” to the masses of merchants (where voice-driven services were previously limited to only the very large and technically sophisticated payment groups).
+And finally,PAYYAP (as a digital wallet) is naturally a target of interest by many given longer views on the “crypto” phenomenon.

 Lykke Corp.
 (Zurich, Switzerland)

 Lykke Corp is a financial technology “fin-tech” company based in Zurich, Switzerland that has launched the first global marketplace for all asset classes and instruments, using the Colored Coin protocol on blockchain technology.
 The Lykke exchange operates similar to JAVA in the sense that it is compatible with any type of blockchain that may be used in digital currencies; the marketplace was first developed on the blockchain of Bitcoin, but is currently being expanded to Ethereum.